apache/pulsar/site2/docs/functions-api.md

 When using Pulsar Functions for Python, you essentially have three SerDe options:

-1. You can use the [`StringSerDe`](https://github.com/apache/pulsar/blob/master/pulsar-client-cpp/python/pulsar/functions/serde.py#L70), which leaves the data unchanged.
+1. You can use the [`StringSerDe`](https://github.com/apache/pulsar/blob/master/pulsar-client-cpp/python/pulsar/functions/serde.py#L70), which handles strings.
 The `StringSerDe` is the **default**.
 Creating or running a function without explicitly specifying SerDe will mean that this option is used.
 2. You can use the [`PickeSerDe`](https://github.com/apache/pulsar/blob/master/pulsar-client-cpp/python/pulsar/functions/serde.py#L62), which uses Python's [`pickle`](https://docs.python.org/3/library/pickle.html) for SerDe.
 3. You can create a custom SerDe class by implementing the baseline [`SerDe`](https://github.com/apache/pulsar/blob/master/pulsar-client-cpp/python/pulsar/functions/serde.py#L50) class, which has just two methods: [`serialize`](https://github.com/apache/pulsar/blob/master/pulsar-client-cpp/python/pulsar/functions/serde.py#L53) for converting the object into bytes, and [`deserialize`](https://github.com/apache/pulsar/blob/master/pulsar-client-cpp/python/pulsar/functions/serde.py#L58) for converting bytes into an object of the required application-specific type.